Postgraduate Certificate in Psychology of Human Rights

 Key facts about Postgraduate Certificate in Psychology of Human Rights

-- The program equips graduates with the skills to work in diverse settings, including NGOs, government agencies, and international organizations.
+This program is designed to equip students with the knowledge and skills needed to work in a variety of settings, including non-governmental organizations, government agencies, and academic institutions.

 Why this course?